kits-ab/kits/content/blogg/2019-04-01-bankid-anyone.md

 After reading this article, you will have learned different phishing techniques that exists and what you can do to limit their effectiveness.

-# 0x01 – Ordering shoes
+# Ordering shoes

 Depending on which platform you initiate BankID on, the flow will be different.

-Let&#39;s assume we want to order a pair of shoes from supershoes.se on our computer.
+Let's assume we want to order a pair of shoes from supershoes.se on our computer.
 We pick our shoes, proceed to checkout, enter our address information and select mobile BankID as our signing method.
 We enter our personal identity number (PIN) and open the BankID app on our phone and sign.

 What happened was that supershoes.se sent a _signing order_ with our PIN to BankID using their REST API, informing that the accompanying PIN should sign this request.
 In this scenario, we expect the user to _consume_ their signing order on a mobile device.
 I will later explain why this distinction is important.
 After we send this request to BankID, a special token called _autoStartToken_ is created which is tied to our session.
 This token is returned to the user, depending on which BankID method is used.